Tyaisurm/DECSV/DECSV_project/README.md

-﻿# DECSV_project - LERT Tool
+﻿# DECSV_project - Document Editor for CSV-files - LERT

-This project is about making a CSV file editor, that allows its users to open CSV files in it, anonymize personal data in it, tag keywords from the document (or from premade list), and then save the edited text and keywords into new CSV file.
+This project is about making a CSV file editor, that allows its users to open CSV files in it, anonymize possible personal data in it, tag keywords from the document (or from premade list), and then save the edited text and keywords into new CSV file.

 The program in this project is made based on Electron framework.
-This allows the program to be built like a web application, and it also makes it possible to easily port the program to different platforms (Linux, Mac, Windows), thanks to the cross platform support of the Electron framework.
+This allows the program to be built like a web application, and it also makes it possible to relatively easily port the program to different platforms (Linux, Mac, Windows), thanks to the cross platform support of the Electron framework.